-These are fixed-rate student loans from the US Department of Education for undergraduate and postgraduate students attending university at least half-time.
+Direct Loans are fixed-rate student loans from the US Department of Education for undergraduate and graduate students attending university at least half-time.
 As a Foreign school, LAU can only participate in the Subsidized, Unsubsidized, and PLUS loans.

-Direct Subsidized loans are federally guaranteed loans based on financial need as determined by the Department of Education.
+Subsidized loans are federally guaranteed loans based on financial need as determined by the Department of Education.
 They can be offered to undergraduate students only.
-Interest does not accrue on the loan while you are in university at least halftime, for the first six months after you leave the university (referred to as the grace period) and during any future deferment periods.
+Interest does not accumulate on the loan while you are in university at least halftime, for the first six months after you leave the university (referred to as the grace period) and during any future deferment periods.
 The federal government subsidizes the interest during these times.
 Interest accrues during the repayment period.

-Direct Unsubsidized loans are federally guaranteed loans that are not based on financial need.
+Unsubsidized loans are federally guaranteed loans that are not based on financial need.
 They can be offered to both undergraduate and graduate students.
 Interest accumulates from the time the loan is disbursed to the school.
-If you choose not to pay the interest while you are in school and during grace periods and deferment or forbearance periods, your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).
+If you choose not to pay the interest while you are in school and during grace periods and deferment or forbearance periods, your interest will accumulate and be capitalized (that is, your interest will be added to the principal amount of your loan).

-Direct Plus loans are available from the US Department of Education and are not based on financial need.
-The parents, who are U.S. citizens, of an undergraduate dependent student (as defined by the US Department of Education) are eligible for a Parent Plus loan if they meet certain credit guidelines.
+PLUS loans are available from the US Department of Education and are not based on financial need.
+The parents, who are U.S. citizens, of an undergraduate dependent student may be eligible (as defined by the US Department of Education) for a parent PLUS loan if they meet certain credit guidelines.
 Independent graduate students are eligible for a Graduate Plus loan if they meet certain credit guidelines.
 Interest accumulates from the time the loan is paid out to the school.
 The maximum amount that can be borrowed is the cost of attendance minus other financial aid or scholarships received.

 First Disbursed between

-The amount of money a student can borrow depends on several factors including:
+The amount of money that you can borrow depends on several factors including:

 - Estimated Family Contribution (EFC) that results from the FAFSA application and determines “need”.

-- Cost of Attendance (COA) as calculated by the University which includes tuition fees, living expenses and more
+- Cost of Attendance (COA) as calculated by LAU which includes tuition fees, living expenses and more.

 1Except those whose parents are unable to borrow PLUS loan.